databrary/design/ridir-16/narrative.md

 #### Project 2: Code import, representation/visualization, and export

 This project focuses on importing coding files from a selected set of academic and commercial tools, representing and visualizing them within Databrary, and exporting them in both in their native formats and an open, non-proprietary format.
+Despite significant variation across coding tool platforms, at one level, all of the codes we intend to import are relatively simple data structures.
+Each code consists of a start time, an optional end time, and an associated set of alphanumeric characters.
+Coding files consist of arrays of these codes.

-(*Mention Databrary already has an internal representation that allows tags to be linked to temporal segments on specific videos.
-This will be the basis of code imports*)
+Databrary's existing data model includes an internal representation that allows users to apply simple text-based tags to temporal segments of specific videos.
+We will build upon this foundation in building the coding file import capabilities that are part of Project 2.

 ##### Project 2.1: Import and export Datavyu coding files.